MoseleyBioinformaticsLab/isoenum-webgui/docs/gui.rst

 Home View
 ~~~~~~~~~

-The home view allows the user to select CSV or JSON file or create example project.
+The home view allows the user to select a CSV or JSON file or create an example project.

 .. image:: _static/gui/home.png